 Apprentices meet 1-2 times per month on a set day during the week (to be determined, based on applicants schedules), and are required to commit for at least a three month period from February to October.
 There is a simple application here.
-We will accept applications on a rolling basis.
-For more questions about this volunteer opportunity please email the Coordinator at firstname.lastname@example.org
+Applications are now closed for the 2018 season and will re-open in December 2018 for the 2019 season.
+For more questions about this volunteer opportunity please email Julia at firstname.lastname@example.org

 Work Bees are regular volunteer days when anyone who is wiling is welcome to come by and lend a hand with maintaining the orchard.
 These days are a great opportunity to familiarize yourself with the Orchard, meet new people, and learn a bit about fruit trees, pollinators or soil building.
 There’s a low commitment level, you can just come when you have a free Sunday.
 Tasks vary with the season, but generally work bees are family friendly times to come and pitch in on things like mulching, weeding, fruit thinning, or harvest; each time is a little bit different.

 Work Bees are every 1st and 3rd Sunday of the month from March to October (except holiday weekends).
 In the spring & fall we meet in the afternoon to take advantage of warmer afternoons, and in the summer we meet in the morning before it gets too hot to work!